tmetsch/rusty_llm/README.md

     "fp0", "choices":[{"index":0,"delta":{"content": " Albert"},"logprobs":null,"finish_reason":null}]}
     ...

-You can also test if the RAG works by running asking *Who was Thom Thubarb* - notice how easy it is to trick these word prediction machines - and see if respond with sth on screw-printers.
+You can also test if the RAG works by asking *Who was Thom Rhubarb?* - notice how easy it is to trick these word prediction machines - and see if respond with sth on screw-printers.

 ## Kubernetes based deployment